 Mike Dovilla on Tuesday, March 13th, 2012 in a letter to the editor

-Mike Dovilla claims Obama's refusal to allow the Keystone Pipeline to proceed thwarted the ability to reduce gas prices
+Mike Dovilla: Obama's refusal to allow the Keystone Pipeline thwarted ability to reduce gas prices

 Both houses of the Ohio General Assembly approved resolutions in the past 10 months urging Congress to ask Secretary of State Hillary Clinton to approve the controversial TransCanada Keystone XL pipeline project from Alberta to Oklahoma.